 Construction site accidents are very common, in part due to the inherent dangers that come from the machinery involved.
 And, in the field of construction, a crane is an essential piece of equipment.
 It is also a very dangerous piece of equipment when not maintained, assembled and operated with the required care.
-The operator of crane must know that the crane is on sound footing before operating it as well as confirm the load capacity to be certain that the crane will not tip over.
-In addition the operator of the crane must make sure as he is lifting the load that the crane does not come into contact with any power lines or other construction equipment or workers at the job site.
+The operator of the crane must know that the crane is on sound footing before operating it and confirm the load capacity to be certain that the crane will not tip over.
+In addition, the operator of the crane must make sure as he is lifting the load that the crane does not come into contact with any power lines or other construction equipment or workers at the job site.
 Any contact between the crane and the power line could result in electrocution of the operator.

 There are many safety regulations that have been put in place by Occupational Safety and Health Administration (OSHA) related to the operation of a crane at a construction site.
 There are also regulations that require crane operators to be trained and licensed as such.
 The Occupational Safety and Health Administration (OSHA) and the state mandate the safety regulations to ensure that they are being properly followed and prevent potential crane accidents whenever possible.